julienherrero/awesome-list/README.md

 - [LikeTheSalad/android-stem](https://github.com/LikeTheSalad/android-stem) - This is a Gradle plugin for Android applications that concatenates XML strings during compilation
 - [LouisCAD/CompleteKotlin](https://github.com/LouisCAD/CompleteKotlin) - Gradle Plugin to enable auto-completion and symbol resolution for all Kotlin/Native platforms.
 - [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A collection of hand-crafted extensions for your Kotlin projects.
-- [LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android) - 🎓 Learning Kotlin Coroutines for Android by example. 🚀 Sample implementations for real-world Android use cases. 🛠 Unit tests included!
+- [LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android) - 🎓 Learning Kotlin Coroutines and Flows for Android by example. 🚀 Sample implementations for real-world Android use cases. 🛠 Unit tests included!
 - [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use 🎉
 - [MarcinMoskala/ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter) - Simple Android Library, that provides easy way to start the Activities with arguments.
 - [MarcinMoskala/PreferenceHolder](https://github.com/MarcinMoskala/PreferenceHolder) - SharedPreference usage made fun in Kotlin